xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   forgetToScheme.op ⋙ Scheme.Γ
 ```

-*Natural Language:* The global sections functor $Γ$ maps from the opposite category of affine schemes to commutative rings by taking the global sections of the structure sheaf.
+The global sections functor $Γ$ maps from the opposite category of affine schemes to commutative rings by taking the global sections of the structure sheaf.

 == The Main Equivalence